Where everything's made with love

 Perfect On A Hot Dog Or The Thanksgiving Dinner Table

 Once you've made a batch of corn relish, what do you do with it?
 Great question!
 Corn relish can be down-home or uptown.
+One little jar of corn relish has endless possibilities!

 The United States was the first Western country to embrace the regular consumption of corn and has remained one of the world's largest corn producers and consumers.